heyjames/eric/README.md

 A server application designed to enhance the Legistar website experience.
-* Validate Zoom registration links in PDFs
+* Configure a schedule to periodically validate Zoom registration links in PDFs
 * Interface with the browser script to highlight canceled meetings, empty meeting entries

 ## Install Virtual Environment